 Swedish gooey chocolate cake sliced

-4) Two words … Gooey.
+And if all of that doesn’t convince you, I have just two words for you … Gooey.
 Chocolate.
-(Come on.
-Do we really need to know anything more than that?!!)
+(Do we really need to know anything more than that?!!)

-You could also try making your own cake flour, if you like.
+Cake flour – The recipe calls for cake flour.
+If you don’t have cake flour, make your own cake flour, if you like.
 Simply measure out 1 cup of all-purpose flour.
-Remove 2 Tbsp. and replace it with 2 Tbsp. of cornstarch.
-Sift together and use in the recipe below.
+Remove 2 Tablespoons and replace it with 2 Tablespoons of cornstarch.
+Whisk together and use in the recipe below.

-To make the heart decorations, I printed a heart template out (the internet is full of them!), cut them out and arranged them on top of the cake before dusting with icing sugar.
-Carefully lift of and discard to reveal a pretty heart pattern.
+• To make the heart decorations, I printed a heart template out (the internet is full of them!), cut them out and arranged them on top of the cake before dusting with icing sugar.
+Carefully lift off and discard to reveal a pretty heart pattern.

 Swedish Gooey Chocolate Cake